luxloop/luxloop.github.io/source/projects/afteralifeahead.md

 ---

 <p>
   Luxloop was approached to work with artist Pierre Huyghe on After ALife Ahead, the time-based bio-technical system he created for Skulptur Projkete Munster, an arts event that occurs every 10 years in Munster, Germany.
+We created a custom dual platform mobile Augmented Reality application that responds to real time environmental data.

 </p>

 <p>
+  For After ALife Ahead, he was interested in adding Augmented Reality as a virtual living element as part of the exhibition.
 Huyghe’s work often explores the complex interactions between interdependent lifeforms and systems, including living cell cultures, animals, unicellular organisms and technology.
-For After ALife Ahead, he was interested in adding Augmented Reality as a virtual living element to the system.
-Imagining virtual entities living and interacting within the space, Huyghe needed an app that would allow visitors to peek into the virtual realm at any given moment.
 </p>

-<h1>Creating a Virtual Living System</h1>

 <p>
   Any living system has a set of basic rules that interact to determine how organisms live, procreate and die.
 Luxloop worked with Huyghe to develop a living algorithm for the AR that responded to realtime on-site data from the rink such as the temperature, animal movement, and precipitation.
 The rule-set controlled the AR creatures’ movement, colonization, death rates, and birthrates, allowing the system to live autonomously and be influenced by conditions in the environment.